AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-54966-fix-for-limited-use-coupon-code-after-failed-orders.md

 ## Issue

-Addresses the issue where a coupon code, limited for single use per customer, could not be reused following a failed previous order.
+A coupon code, limited for single use per customer, cannot be reused following a failed previous order.

 <u>Steps to reproduce</u>:

-1. Set up a cart price rule with uses per customer = 1.
+1. Set up a cart price rule with *[!UICONTROL Uses per Customer]* = *1*.
 1. Proceed to make a purchase using the assigned coupon code.
 1. Cancel the order from the admin panel or execute the order with a payment failure.
-1. Run the command: *`bin/magento queue:consumers:start sales.rule.update.coupon.usage`*
+1. Run the command: `bin/magento queue:consumers:start sales.rule.update.coupon.usage`
 1. Try to place a subsequent order using the same coupon code for the same customer.

 <u>Expected results</u>: